vivaria/edisonrul.ing/docs/source/cards/h/hero-medal.md

 ### Card Rulings

-●This card activates in the GY.
+*   This card activates in the GY.
-●Shuffling this card into the Deck is part of the effect, not a cost.
+*   Shuffling this card into the Deck is part of the effect, not a cost.